 OUR MISSION is to provide law enforcement services to the citizens of Iredell County, serving our community through crime prevention, drug enforcement, aggressive patrols and education.

 The Iredell County Sheriff's Office exists to serve all people within our jurisdiction with respect, fairness and compassion.
-To fulfill our mission, the Iredell County Sheriff's Office is dedicated to providing a quality work environment and the development of its members through effective training, leadership and career development.
+To fulfill our mission, the Iredell County Sheriff's Office is dedicated to providing a quality work environment with professionalism and moral values and the development of its members through effective training, leadership and career development.